-The CandyJar tool along with a software suite of candidate data extraction scripts22 enabled quick viewing and classification of candidates.
+The CANDYJAR tool along with a software suite of candidate data extraction scripts enabled quick viewing and classification of candidates.
 Beams corresponding to interesting candidates and known pulsars were retained for further inspection.
-Besides this, beams with promising candidates that cross match with potential unassociated Fermi sources that show gamma-ray pulsar like properties (e.g. Saz Parkinson et al. 2016) were also retained for further analysis.
+Besides this, beams with promising candidates that cross-match with potential unassociated Fermi sources that show gamma-ray pulsar-like properties (e.g. Saz Parkinson et al. 2016) were also retained for further analysis.
 Once the beams were analysed, those ones that are not flagged for retention were deleted.

 Once a convincing candidate was seen, a series of steps were undertaken to confirm and better understand the properties of the potential discovery.
-These are summarised in the steps below:
+These are summarized in the steps below.

-• The candidate parameters were used to refold the neighbouring beams with respect to the reference beam where the candidate was found.
+(i) The candidate parameters were used to refold the neighbouring beams with respect to the reference beam where the candidate was found.
 Detection of the same candidate in just a few neighbouring beams with a reduced S/N indicates that the source is far-field rather than terrestrial.
 This provided a quick way to confirm candidates without scheduling a separate observation.

-• Confirmation observations for convincing candidates were scheduled within the allocated slots for MMGPS observations.
-A re-detection in this observation confirmed the candidate as a new discovery.
+(ii) Confirmation observations for convincing candidates were scheduled within the allocated slots for MMGPS observations.
+A redetection in this observation confirmed the candidate as a new discovery.

-• The multibeam capability of the survey was also used for constraining the position of the pulsar.
-This is particularly useful for follow up timing studies given that the spin period derivative and position are covariant for nearly a year of timing baseline.
+(iii) The multibeam capability of the survey was also used for constraining the position of the pulsar.
+This is particularly useful for follow-up timing studies given that the spin period derivative and position are covariant for nearly a year of timing baseline.
 In order to further refine the pulsar coordinates, the first confirmation observation of a discovery was scheduled such that 12 beams encircled the central reference beam (pointed at the known coordinates) with a beam overlap factor increased to 0.9.
 The candidate parameters were then used to refold the beams and estimate the S/N in each beam.
-This information along with the synthesised beam obtained from Mosaic (Chen et al. 2021) were used as an input to SeeKAT23, a program that calculates localisation contours where the ratio of PSFs are matched
+This information along with the synthesized beam obtained from MOSAIC (Chen et al. 2021) was used as an input to SEEKAT, a program that calculates localization contours where the ratio of point spread functions (PSFs) are matched to the ratio of S/N detections.
+The localization algorithm is described thoroughly in Bezuidenhout et al. (2023).